kotzinr/Pac-Man/README.md

 # Pac-Man
-Pac-Man moves back and forth across the screen
+Pac-Man moves back and forth across the screen based on screen edge detection